-♦ First: Determine if the student is an eligible College Bound Scholar.
+First: Determine if the student is an eligible College Bound Scholar.
 College Bound students are identified through the CBS "Cruncher" located in the WSAC portal.
 CBS students, who meet all high school eligibility, are considered College Bound Scholars.

-College Bound Scholars, who meet all income and program requirements for that year to be considered for CBS funding, are identified throughout this manual as eligible College Bound Scholars or eligible CBS Scholars.
+College Bound Scholars, who meet all income and program requirements for that year, must be considered for CBS funding, and are identified throughout this manual as eligible College Bound Scholars or eligible CBS Scholars.

-♦ Second: If the student is an eligible College Bound Scholar, determine the amounts of funding the student is eligible to receive from both the SNG and CBS programs.
+Second: If the student is an eligible College Bound Scholar, determine the amounts of funding the student is eligible to receive from both the WCG (SNG) and CBS programs.

 Note: In some cases, eligible College Bound Scholars may not receive CBS assistance.
-An example is an eligible CBS Scholar who receives sufficient SNG and other state aid funding to meet the amount required for eligible CBS Scholars to receive.
-Gift equity polices do not apply to CBS/SNG awards and self-help requirements are waived.
+An example is an eligible CBS Scholar who receives sufficient WCG (SNG) and other state aid funding to meet the amount required for eligible CBS Scholars to receive.
+Gift equity policies do not apply to CBS/WCG (formerly SNG) awards.

-♦ Third: If the student is not an eligible College Bound Scholar, determine the student's eligibility only for the SNG program.
+• Third: If the student is not an eligible College Bound Scholar, determine the student's eligibility only for the WCG (SNG) program.